wintersummermint/generator-angular-one/README.md

     grunt serve

 ```
-if you encountered error when 3rd party is installed library use --force,
+if you encountered error when 3rd party is installed library use reinstall manually bower and npm or use grunt serve --force,

 ## Directory Layout
 -----------------------------------------------------------------------------------